Are you a proactive and mindful person with good decision-making and managerial abilities? Then a traffic controller could be an ideal career option.

 If you want a career in saving lives and maintaining road safety, this blog is for you.

-You will learn about the traffic controller role, including personal and educational requirements, salary, job prospects, and steps to become a traffic controller in Australia.
+You will learn about the traffic controller role, including personal and educational requirements, courses, salary, job prospects, and steps to becoming a traffic controller in Australia.

 1. Who Is A Traffic Controller?